backstage/backstage/docs/conf/defining.md

 ## Visibility

-The `https://backstage.io/schema/config-v1` meta schema is a super set of JSON Schema Draft 07.
+The `https://backstage.io/schema/config-v1` meta schema is a superset of JSON Schema Draft 07.
 The single addition is a custom `visibility` keyword, which is used to indicate whether the given config value should be visible in the frontend or not.
-The possible values are `frontend`, `backend`, `secret`, where `backend` is the default.
+The possible values are `frontend`, `backend`, and `secret`, where `backend` is the default.
 A visibility of `secret` has the same scope at runtime, but it will be treated with more care in certain contexts, and defining both `frontend` and `secret` for the same value in two different schemas will result in an error during schema merging.